 • Quality of life

 With the help of Glycosorb® ABO, transplantation across the blood group barrier can be carried out, resulting in more patients being able to undergo transplants and waiting times being reduced.
 A transplantation results in higher life expectancy and increasing quality of life since dialysis treatment is avoided.
 Patients can often return to work and live a more or less normal life after the transplantation.

 An increasing number of kidney transplants from related living donors can be performed which shortens the waiting time for transplantation.
 It has also been shown that the shorter time the patient has been treated with dialysis before a transplant, the better outcome of the transplant.
 In general, kidney transplants from related living donors gives significantly better results than transplants from deceased donors.

 Transplanting a patient instead of continued dialysis treatment results in significant cost savings for healthcare systems.
 In Sweden, each successful kidney transplant is estimated to result in an average total saving of approximately 5 million Swedish Kronor over a 10-year period compared to dialysis.
 In Germany, one center reported savings of 27 million Swedish Kronor over 5 years from the start of using Glycosorb® ABO compared to patients continuing on dialysis.
 The more transplants being performed every year, the higher cost savings for the society.
 With a dialysis population that is currently estimated to more than 2 million worldwide and is estimated to increase beyond 5 million by 2030, there is great value in increasing the number of transplants.

 • Liver, heart and lung transplants

-The product has so far been used almost exclusively for kidney transplants from living donors.
+The product has so far been used almost for kidney transplants from living donors.
 Transplants with Glycosorb® ABO with organs from deceased donors are still relatively few.
 The simultaneous treatment with a heart-lung machine and Glycosorb® ABO has the potential to increase use in heart and lung transplantation.